 After Google “checks” your website, it will decide whether or not your site is worth a spot on the SERPs.
 In case your page cannot be found on the SERPs, this means that there was a problem with your website – these can range from content duplication and use of keywords among many others.
 What you need to do is to run your website using Sitemaps to double check what needs fixing.

 Your website is the next thing you need to consider – its aesthetics and functionality.
-One of the reasons why users press the back button once a website is opened is because the website is not functioning properly.
+One of the reasons why users press the back button after opening a website is because it is not functioning properly.

 As for its function, there should only be one browseable link.
 For example, your website should not be opened using different links like the following